Types of Gold Karat, Colour, Purity, Plating and Jewellery

 Hammered Finish

-Textured to look artisanal, this finish adds a handcrafted touch to Shayn’s limited-edition rings.
+Textured to look artisanal, this finish adds a handcrafted touch limited-edition rings.

 Satin Finish